 So how can you possibly be a lazy, busy, homeschool mom and have a clean house?

 Don’t Do It Alone

 The kids should be doing almost all of the cleaning on a daily basis.
 They make the mess and they should clean it up.
-They track in the dirt and drop crumbs all over the floor so they sweep.
-They get toothpaste all over the bathroom sink and fill the garbage cans and “miss” at the toilet so they clean it up.
-They are the ones that create the two or more dishwashers full of dishes every day so they wash, load, and empty the dishes.
+The kids track in the dirt and drop crumbs all over the floor so they sweep.
+Small people get toothpaste all over the bathroom sink and fill the garbage cans and “miss” at the toilet, so they clean it up.
+Kids are the ones that create the two or more dishwashers full of dishes every day so they wash, load, and empty the dishes.
 They create the daily loads of laundry so they do the wash.
-They spread Legos over the living room, train sets in their bedrooms, and “art” projects all over the kitchen table so they tidy up those areas as well.
+I’m not the culprit who spread Legos over the living room, train sets in the bedroom, and art projects all over the kitchen table, so I am not the one to tidy up those areas.

 Set Aside a Time For Chores

 We have a daily chore time in the hour before dinner, a habit carried over from my childhood home (thanks, Mom!).
 While I make dinner they clean the house.
 They don’t just pick up their toys.
 They fold laundry, unload dishwashers, sweep and mop floors, scrub bathrooms, take out the trash, clean windows, change light bulbs, scrub marks off walls, and whatever else I need them to do.
 By the time they reach about age 9 all of my kids can do any of these tasks.
-There are only a few chores that I don’t have them do like cleaning out the refrigerator because they re not competent.
+There are only a few chores that I don’t have them do like cleaning out the refrigerator because they are not competent at my level of deep cleaning.
 I also don’t have them wash my clothes or clean my bathroom or bedroom or my desk, because that is my personal mess.
 I take care of those areas.

 Ten Minute Pick-up